A dual process for the coupled Wright-Fisher diffusion: The ancestral selection graph

 \end{itemize}

-As anticipated, the dual process just described corresponds to the limiting process in \cite{Etheridge2009} which mirrors the block counting process of the ancestral selection graph.
+As anticipated, the dual process just described corresponds to the limiting process in \cite{Etheridge2009}, which is the block counting process of the ancestral selection graph with types and mutations included in the backward evolution.
 From the transition rates $q$, it is observed that three types of events are possible for the dual process: mutation, coalescence and branching.
-The first two appear also in the Kingman's coalescent, while the latter is a virtual addition to the true genealogical process which is characteristic of the ancestral selection graph.
-Seen forward in time, it corresponds to the event that two potential parents are chosen and only the one carrying the advantageous allele reproduces.
+The first two appear also in the Kingman coalescent, while the latter is a virtual addition to the true genealogical process that is characteristic of the ASG.
+Seen forward in time, branching represents the event that two potential parents are chosen and only the one carrying the advantageous allele reproduces.
 Backward in time, when a branching happens, the individual splits into two individuals: its true parent and its virtual (potential) parent.

 To complete the identification of the transition rates, $q(\n,\n)$ is defined as the coefficient of $F(\x,\n)$ in (\ref{LFasg}),